 Below are some common occurrences we’ve noticed through our close association with RV manufacturers over the years.
-Most involve fairly simple solutions that, if implemented on the factory floor, can prevent warranty claims and other complications in the future.
+Most involve relatively simple solutions that, if implemented on the factory floor, can prevent warranty claims and other complications in the future.

-- Wiring needs to be stripped correctly.
+- The wiring needs to be stripped correctly.

 - Power tools and plastic don’t always mix.

 We see too many power center door assemblies coming back cracked and broken.
 We believe this is due to power tools being used to secure the screws that attach the plastic door assembly to the plastic body.
-By the end of the day, operators can lose a bit of control and drive the screws too fast into the plastic, resulting in broken door assemblies.
+By the end of the day, operators can lose control and drive the screws too fast into the plastic, resulting in broken door assemblies.

 - The wrong fuse size is being used.